 Are you writing about your Local Group or about your Affinity group?
-Maybe it is something you have done as a individual citizen or something you have some in collaboration with another community.
+Maybe it is something you have done as an individual citizen or something you have done in collaboration with another community.

-Let us know who you are and how we can connect with you if we have questions. ut please use public email adresses or your matterost handle rather than your private contact!
+Let us know who you are and how we can connect with you if we have questions.
+Importantly, please use public email adresses or your matterost handle rather than your private contact!

 - What is the resource you are sharing?

-This will decide where on the Toolkit you will want to put your resource, it's often not as clear cut as "which working group did it" as an action may belong on the actions shelf or it may belong on the political shelf due to it's effects.
+This will decide where on the Toolkit you will want to put your resource; it's often not as clear cut as "which working group did it" since an action may belong on the actions shelf or it may belong on the political shelf due to its effects.

 This will also likely change how you will write your article.